 This offence is based on the assumption that the police have sent to you a requirement to identify the driver under section 172 of the Road Traffic Act 1988, and a Notice of Intended Prosecution.
 The offence will be committed if you have received these documents, and you have failed to return the notice within 28 days, or returned it without taking reasonable steps to identify the driver.

 Failing to identify the driver carries 6 penalty points or an immediate ban, and a fine of up to £1,000.

-However, if handled correctly, you have a very good chance of winning your case.
-Notices requiring you to identify a driver or disclose driver details are sent out by the Central Ticket Office.
-This office is staffed by civilians, not police officers, and such notices are mass produced by computer.
-This means that staff from the Central Ticket Office often misunderstand and misapply the law, and there is often a margin for error.
+However, if handled correctly, you may have a very good chance of winning your case.
+Notices requiring you to disclose driver details are usually sent out by the Central Ticket Office.
+This office is staffed by civilians, not police officers, and such notices are mass produced by computers.
+This means that staff from the Central Ticket Office have very little experience in handling real evidence and disclosing information.

 Defending against a failure to identify driver court summons

 If you have been charged with failing to identify a driver, or failing to provide driver details, there are several ways that you can defend yourself.
 It is very important to consider the correct procedure for your own case, which is something that speeding solicitor Marcus Johnstone can help you with.

 Just some of the defence options available to you could include: